It's time to get serious about estate planning this silly season

 Another common personal and financial change many go through is the sale or loss of assets.
 This can be anything from selling the family home to losing a family heirloom.
 If you have left a specific asset to someone in your will and you no longer own it, then this gift will fail.

-- Who will inherit my assets, and what effect could this have on them?
+- Who will inherit my assets?
+What effect could this have on them?

 It is easy to view the transfer of your assets to chosen beneficiaries as a positive thing, however for some, a sudden windfall can cause personal or financial hardship so it is important to have considered the impact your bequest could have on your beneficiaries and ensure your will has been constructed to best suit their circumstances.